UdK-VPT/BuildingSystems/README.md

 A release will be published when it is done.

 ## License
-The Modelica BuildingSystems library is available under the terms of the Modelica 2 license.
+The Modelica BuildingSystems library is available under the terms of the Modelica License 2.
 A HTML copy of the license is available at [BuildingSystems/LICENSE.html](https://github.com/UdK-VPT/BuildingSystems/blob/master/LICENSE.html).